-I am a postdoctoral researcher active in the field of cognitive neuroscience.
-My research interests lie on the investigation of neural networks in the human brain involved in high-cognitive functions, using fMRI.
+I am a postdoctoral researcher active in the field of cognitive neuroscience, with expertise in fMRI-data acquisition and application of statistical methods for neuroimaging data analysis.
+My research interests lie on the investigation of the neural mechanisms in the human brain involved in high cognition.
 Particularly, I have worked in past on the topics of musical improvisation and creative thinking, among other aspects related to music cognition.

-I am currently working on the Individual Brain Charting (IBC) project, a collaborative ten-year consortium of several research groups based at Neurospin (CEA, Saclay), which is also part of the subproject SP2 – Strategic Human Brain Data of the Human Brain Project.
-IBC consists on the elaboration of an open access multi-modal database.
-The platform is planned to integrate foremost high-resolution fMRI maps of the human brain on the performance of canonical tasks.
-Datasets of high-resolution anatomical images along with diffusion MRI series are also included.
-The database is complemented by a full description of the behavioral protocols featuring the experiments, plus the corresponding task-related data extracted from each subject.
-Such protocols comprise a wide variety of task modalities, addressing perceptual processing as well as high-level cognitive functions.
-The organization of the whole database follows the Brain Imaging Data Structure practice.
-Future outcomes using IBC datasets include macroscopic functional atlases of the human brain, intending to provide an unambiguous encoding between task descriptors and brain imaging data.
+I am currently working on the Individual Brain Charting (IBC) project, a collaborative ten-years consortium of several research groups based at NeuroSpin, CEA-Saclay.
+It also takes part of the subproject SP2 – Strategic Human Brain Data – of the Human Brain Project.
+IBC consists on the elaboration of an open-access dataset that includes high-resolution fMRI maps of the human brain during performance of a wide variety of tasks.
+This dataset pertains to the elaboration of a macroscopic functional atlas of the human brain entirely dedicated to cognitive mapping.
+It is thus intended to provide an unambiguous encoding between task descriptors and brain imaging data.

 - E-mail addresses: firstname.lastname@example.org, email@example.com